Ashampoo/kim/README.md

 ## License

-This code is under the [Apache Licence v2](https://www.apache.org/licenses/LICENSE-2.0).
+This code is under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 See the `NOTICE.txt` file for required notices and attributions.